joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 here, the security is divided in to several steps, and the email is vulnerable everytime is decrypted and reencrypted. it is also a system with 4 parties.
 The sender, the receiver, the senders email service and the receivers email service.
 All of these parts needs to be trusted (we wont get into the email services thrird party services since it would be too complex, but basically, those also needs to be trusted.)

-### securing the data at the end nodes

-securing your infrasturcure is essential for quality, but when the users of a system should not have to fully trust the entire system, here we need the alternative to hop-by-hop, i.e. end-to-end sedcurity.
-In end-to-end security, you encrypt for the final recipient at the first step. the data can be delivered through an arbitrary

-There are many technologies available for e2e, e.g. HYKER, PGP, Signal and OSCOAP.
-They all acheive fully secure e2e, but with important difference making them suited for different purposes.

 oscoap
 pgp